Ichaelus/Github-Classifier/Documentation/Documentation.md

 that and watch out specifically what other classifiers like the repo-name LSTM predict.
 This method allowed us to produce even more robust predictions, outperforming all previously mentioned ones.

-### Example Repositories
-"Please document three repositories where you assume that your application will yield better results as compared to the results of other teams."
-Hinweise um solche bei uns zu finden:
-* HW/DOC könnte durch Levenshtein Distanz besser sein...
-* ??

 ## Validation
 "Apply your classifier on the repositories included in  Appendix B .